Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 Custom Passes allow you to inject shader and C# at certain points inside the render loop, giving you the ability to draw objects, do fullscreen passes and read some camera buffers like depth, color or normal, see the [Custom Pass documentation](Custom-Pass.md).

 The Custom Pass API allows you to render GameObjects from another point of view, like a disabled camera, within the rendering of your main Camera.
-This API also comes with built-in support for rendering Depth, Normal and Tangent into an RTHandle.
+This API also comes with built-in support for rendering Depth, Normal, and Tangent into an RTHandle.

 You can also use this Camera override to render some GameObjects with a different field of view, like arms in a first-person application.